mlevans0/overleaf-server-docs/docs/configuration/tls-proxy.md

-An optional TLS proxy for terminating https connections, based on NGINX.
+An optional TLS proxy for terminating HTTPS connections, based on NGINX.

 Run `bin/init --tls` to initialise local configuration with NGINX proxy configuration, or to add NGINX proxy configuration to an existing local configuration.
 A sample private key is created in `config/nginx/certs/overleaf_key.pem` and a dummy certificate in `config/nginx/certs/overleaf_certificate.pem`.
 Either replace these with your actual private key and certificate, or set the values of the `TLS_PRIVATE_KEY_PATH` and `TLS_CERTIFICATE_PATH` variables to the paths of your actual private key and certificate respectively.